This post is going to be Short and Sweet.

 So what makes a great dance teacher?
 Well in my opinion and it is just an opinion, there are 4 simple things:

-1. Knowledgeable – with the ability to teach and share this information.
+Has the ability to teach and share this information.
 This needs no further explanation.

-2. Passionate – About the dance and the people, not the money.
+Cares about the dance and the people, not the money.

-3. Confident – Instructors should be comfortable and confident enough with their own style that they are not overly worried about the competition.
+Instructors should be comfortable and confident enough with their own style that they are not overly worried about the competition.
 As a matter of fact, they should encourage you to challenge yourself and try and get different perspectives.
 Be weary of instructors who always berate and talk down other instructors.

-4. Inspiring – The ability to inspire.
+The ability to inspire.
 Its easy to create cookie cut versions of yourself, but when you can encourage & inspire people to create their own styles, you are on another level.

 What do you think?
 What makes a Great Instructor?
 Feel free to share your thoughts!